cschatz/cschatz.github.io/_posts/2017-10-16-announcement.md

 date: 2017-11-03 09:45:00
 ---

 The cake is a lie.

-So is the pie.
-Unless you mean pi, that's not a lie, that's a universal constant, and a transcendantal one at that!
+The pie is also a lie.
+Unless you were thinking of **&pi;**.
+That's not a lie.
+That's a universal constant -- and a transcendental one, even!